toddwint/smtp/README.md

 <https://github.com/toddwint/smtp>

-`smtp` server docker image for simple lab smtp testing.
+SMTP server docker image for simple lab smtp testing.

 This image was created for lab setups where the need to verify email messages are being sent.

 ## Features

-- Receive smtp messages from clients.
+- Receive SMTP messages from clients.
-- View smtp messages in a web browser ([frontail](https://github.com/mthenw/frontail))
+- View SMTP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
     - tail the file
     - pause the flow
     - search through the flow